 Amenities: Toilets are located at the parking lot, along the trail and at the beach.
 No running water.

-Another hundred meters down the trail, a sign points left for Sitting Lady Falls.
-If you want to view the falls turn left and continue until you reach the outdoor teaching shelter.
-Stay right, and within 50-metres, you’ll find yourself on a platform overlooking a tranquil cove where the creek flows down 20 meters of volcanic rock, creating the beautiful Sitting Lady Falls.
+You will come to the outdoor teaching shelter.
+Stay right.
+There is a sign and a short trail that will lead you straight to a platform overlooking a tranquil cove where the creek flows down 20 meters of volcanic rock, creating the beautiful Sitting Lady Falls.

 As you walk along, you’ll pass over the creek and come upon another lookout, this time at the top of Sitting Lady Falls.
-Soon the trail will open up, and you will see the large salt tidal lagoon.
-The forest trail continues to weave along the marsh and through the woodlands until you come upon the beach.
+One kilometre past the top of the falls the trail will take you to the beach with glimpses of the large salt tidal lagoon.
+The forest trail continues to weave along the marsh and the woodlands until you come upon the beach.

-You can access some of the small but beautiful beach coves along Tower Point Park (the other half of Witty’s Lagoon Regional Park) when the water is out.
+During low tide, it is easy to access some of the small but beautiful beach coves along Tower Point Park (the other half of Witty’s Lagoon Regional Park).
 Take a walk out on the sand, and you’ll find seashells, crabs and other sea life.
 Take a look out into the distance and notice the lighthouse preached on the small island dwarfed by the Olympic mountains on the other side of the strait.

 CAN YOU CAMP HERE?